searel-lab/old_website/content/authors/rk/_index.md

 ---

 Dr. Rupinder Kaur is our most experienced member as she joined us very recently in 20xx.
 She holds a PhD degree in Botany from Panjab University, Chandigarh.
 Her primary research interests include soil ecology and soil enzymes.

+*Thesis Title:* Ecological aspect of soil extracellular enzymatic activities and their role in soil carbon sequestration under contrasting habitats